Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Abstract

 \section{Abstract}

-In this paper, we work uniform error bounds for proper orthogonal decomposition reduced order modeling (POD-ROM) of Burgers equation, considering difference quotients (DQs), introduced in \cite{koc2021optimal}.
-In particular, we study the optimality behavior of the DQ ROM error bounds by considering $L^2(\Omega)$ and $H^1_0(\Omega)$ POD spaces.
-We present some meaningful numerical tests checking the optimality error behavior.
-Based on our numerical observations, noDQ POD-ROM errors have an optimal behavior, while DQ POD-ROM errors demonstrate an optimality/super-optimality behavior.
-It is conjectured that this possibly occurs because the DQ inner products allow the time dependency in the ROM spaces to take into account.
+In this paper, we prove uniform error bounds for proper orthogonal decomposition (POD) reduced order modeling (ROM) of Burgers equation, considering difference quotients (DQs), introduced in \cite{KV01}.
+In particular, we study the behavior of the DQ ROM error bounds by considering $L^2(\Omega)$ and $H^1_0(\Omega)$ POD spaces and $l^{\infty}(L^2)$ and natural-norm errors.
+We present some meaningful numerical tests checking the behavior of error bounds.
+Based on our numerical results, DQ ROM errors are several orders of magnitude smaller than noDQ ones (in which the POD is constructed in a standard way, i.e., without the DQ approach) in terms of the energy kept by the ROM basis.
+Further, noDQ ROM errors have an optimal behavior, while DQ ROM errors, where the DQ is added to the POD process, demonstrate an optimality/super-optimality behavior.
+It is conjectured that this possibly occurs because the DQ inner products allow the time dependency in the ROM spaces to make an impact.

 {\bf{Keywords:}} Difference Quotients, Proper Orthogonal Decomposition, Reduced Order Models, Error Analysis, Optimality.